YousefED/SyncedStore/examples/todo-vue/README.md

-# React Todo MVC example
+# Vue Todo MVC example

 This example demonstrates how you can use Reactive CRDT to build a collaborative version of the [Todo MVC](http://todomvc.com) app.

-The code is based on the [official Vue 3 TODO MVC example](https://v3.vuejs.org/examples/todomvc.html).
+The code is based on the [official Vue 3 Todo MVC example](https://v3.vuejs.org/examples/todomvc.html).
+Minimum changes were needed to make the App work with Reactive CRDT.

 # Running